 Banana chia pudding is like a healthy banana pudding in a glass, filled with nourishing ingredients like bananas, chia seeds, milk and shredded coconut.
+A super simple recipe for your weekly meal prep!

 As an Amazon Affiliate, I may earn from qualifying purchases.

-Banana Chia Seed Pudding is Great for Babies and Toddlers Too
+Banana Chia Seed Pudding is Kid Friendly

-This banana chia seed pudding recipe also works well as a healthy baby pudding or way to introduce babies (and toddlers) to new foods and flavors.
+This banana chia seed pudding recipe also works well as a healthy baby pudding or a way to introduce babies (and toddlers) to new foods and flavors.

 If you want more toddler snack recipes, check out this roundup with 50+ ideas.